Postgraduate MA

 When you study a postgraduate Journalism degree with us, you’ll learn from our experienced tutors and demonstrators, who’ll teach you how to use our facilities.
 These include:

-TV News studio - a state of the art news set, including three HD cameras with teleprompters.
+TV News studio - a state-of-the-art news set, including three HD cameras with teleprompters.
 This studio also can link up to the other two TV studios in the building based on the ground floor, enabling live feeds.

 TV studios - our TV studios have been used by the BBC for a variety of broadcasts, such as the Olympics and Christmas music concerts, and they’re equipped with the same audio-visual systems used by the ITV and Sky too.